 Chimney cap made and we fired oven whole day in rain

 How much does it cost?
 And how can I give something back?

-Content on this cd is free to follow for building your ovens.
-The information published were to suit the needs of my site's visitors and this is my way of sharing it with you.
+Content of these building stages is free to follow and use for building your ovens.
+The information is published here to suit the needs of my site's visitors.
+This is my way of sharing it with you.
 Happy?
 I bet you are.

 Baking bread in the oven next morning.

 But hey Rado, this sounds too good to be true mate, .....you know?
-So, what do we need to do to get hold of the cd with all the details of making a wood fired oven?
+So, what do we need to do to get hold of the CD or download with all the details for making a wood fired oven?

-To post this WorkShop on CDrom to you, a protective cd-mailer box, postage charge and the cd itself cost me:
+To post this WorkShop on CD-Rom to you, in a protective CD-mailer, including postage charges and the CD itself, it cost me:

 overseas - 6.50